Welcome to NSIRC and Cambridge!

 - Development of innovative, fit-for-purpose technologies and design rules

-Here are some example areas that NSIRC PhD students (and MSc) are pursuing advancements into:
+Here are some example areas where our students are advancing fundamental engineering research:

 - Risk-based inspection